nsk1207/fastpages_nathan/_posts/2022-12-13-speakernotes.md

 - "walk me through your thinking"
 - a question thta Kathyleen asks to intview applicants: "How many cars do you think were sold in the cars in the US?"
     - looks for assumptions and thought process

+# Reflection
+Overall, I learned many new things.
+I learned that coding in the real world can sometimes be a tough process, but perseverence and resillience will lead to success.
+Preparing yourself and and constantly learning is also a key factor in success.
+You also have to be a critical thinker when coding and being able to explain your code is extremely important.